Back to top

 Help from your GP and support organisations

-There are also organisations that can give you advice or support.
-Try the ones listed in the other helpful websites section below, or ask your GP about services in your local area.
+Specific charities and organisations may be able to give you advice or support.
+See our section on other helpful websites or ask your GP about services in your local area.

 Antidepressants